phashish/aws-lambda-image-resizer/README.md

 # aws-lambda-image-resizer
-A simple AWS Lambda function in Python to resize images
+A simple AWS Lambda function in Python to resize images.
+Check the blog post that explains this code in detail [here](https://prahari.net)